Married Versus Single Tax Filing Statuses

 Charitable contribution deductions are limited to no more than 60% of your AGI if you donate cash.
 The limit drops to 30% for other types of donations.
 This limit is obviously more generous when you’re married so you can double up on your incomes and file a joint return.
 You could give away and claim a deduction for $156,000 if you and your spouse both earned $130,000, but you could only donate $78,000 if you’re single and earned $130,000, assuming you’re that generous.

 Your filing status isn’t just an issue at tax time.
 It’s critical all year, particularly if you marry or divorce in mid-year.

 If you’re employed rather than self-employed, you were asked to fill out Form W-4 for your employer when you began employment.
 You should submit a new, updated one whenever your marital status changes.
 If you’re married and filing jointly, you can claim more allowances on the form.

 Form W-4 details how many allowances you want to claim.
 The more allowances you claim, the less is withheld from your paychecks… but then you could end up owing the IRS a bundle at the end of the year because enough wasn’t withheld to cover what you’ll ultimately owe.

-Likewise, if you claim fewer allowances than you’re entitled to because your W-4 says you’re single, not married, more of your pay will be withheld for taxes.
-You’ll get that money back as a tax refund, but you’d effectively be using the IRS as an interest-free savings account all year.
+Likewise, if you claim fewer allowances than you’re entitled to—because your W-4 says you’re single, not married—more of your paycheck will be withheld for taxes.
+You’ll get that money back as a tax refund, but you’d effectively be using the IRS as an interest-free saving account all year.